 It is important not to overlook the regional planning commission or professional planners who are part of local government.
 They should be kept informed of library goals and reminded to include library service in the community’s plans at every possible opportunity.

-Resources
+Resources to consider

-- Data including census figures, community analysis, results of surveys or studies made by the library and/or other community agencies and institutions.
+- Data, including Census figures, community analysis, results of surveys or studies made by the library, and/or other community agencies and institutions.

-- Groups including counties, municipalities, schools, regional planning agencies, colleges, and universities with information to share.
+- Groups, including counties, municipalities, schools, regional planning agencies, colleges, and universities with information to share.

 Planning Process Elements